fwinkelbauer/Bumpy/README.md

 # Bumpy

-Bumpy is a tool to manipulate version information across multiple files found in the current working directory using a `.bumpyconfig` file which consists of [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) and regular expressions.
+Bumpy is a tool to manipulate version information across multiple files found in the current working directory using a `bumpy.yaml` file which consists of [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) and regular expressions.
 I am using Bumpy to handle C# projects, but the tool can be configured for any set of files.

 NuGet and Chocolatey packages can be found [here](https://www.nuget.org/packages/Bumpy/) and [here](https://chocolatey.org/packages/bumpy.portable).
 A Cake Addin is provided [here](https://www.nuget.org/packages/Cake.Bumpy/).

-**Note:** As Bumpy's behaviour is heavily influenced by your `.bumpyconfig` file, make sure that your files are kept under version control so that you can easily verify Bumpy's results.
+**Note:** As Bumpy's behaviour is heavily influenced by your `bumpy.yaml` file, make sure that your files are kept under version control so that you can easily verify Bumpy's results.

 ## Why?